Western Cape: Education

 2.7% of residents aged 20 and over have received no schooling, 10.7% have had only some primary, 5.6% have completed primary school but gone no further, 38% have had some secondary education without finishing Grade 12, 28% have finished Grade 12 but gone no further, and 14% have higher education beyond the secondary level.
 Overall, 43% of residents have completed high school.

+Religion

+According to the 2022 census, a majority of the population of the Western Cape is Christian.
+At 5.2% of the population, the Western Cape's Muslim minority is the largest among South Africa's provinces.

 Cities and towns

 Education

 The Western Cape province has the most highly educated residents with a very skilled workforce in comparison to any other African region.
 The high school graduation rate is consistently around 80%, higher than any other province.
 The proportion of adults with a degree or higher was 4.8% (2005), the highest in the country.

 The province also boasts four universities: